-Huawei CFO seeks bail, cites health fears behind bars: Court documents
+Huawei CFO seeks bail, cites health fears behind bars: court documents

+A top executive of China's Huawei Technologies Co Ltd argued that she should be let out on bail while awaiting an extradition hearing due to severe hypertension and fears for her health while incarcerated in Canada, court documents released on Sunday showed.

-TORONTO: A top executive of China's Huawei Technologies argued that she should be let out on bail while awaiting an extradition hearing due to severe hypertension and fears for her health while incarcerated in Canada, court documents released on Sunday (Dec 9) showed.
+TORONTO: A top executive of China's Huawei Technologies Co Ltd argued that she should be let out on bail while awaiting an extradition hearing due to severe hypertension and fears for her health while incarcerated in Canada, court documents released on Sunday showed.

-In a sworn affidavit, Meng said she is innocent of the allegations and will contest them at trial in the US if she is surrendered there.
+In a sworn affidavit, Meng said she is innocent of the allegations and will contest them at trial in the United States if she is surrendered there.

 Meng also said she was taken to a hospital for treatment for hypertension after being detained.